prolificinteractive/SOLID-Principles/README.md

-# SOLID & DRY
+# The SOLID Principles

 ## Description

-Reviewing the SOLID and DRY principles in Swift.
+Reviewing the SOLID principles with examples in Swift.

 ## Contributing